bazgab/opencpe-aws/README.md

 - Simple configuration, being able to parse all required configuration options by a single JSON file
 - Ability to run multiple accounts with specific differing environment needs for each
 - Specific edge-case manipulation of policies by including tag-based "ignore" capabilities defined in the configuration file
+- Focus on Notification capabilities, for when deleting a resource is a "last-case scenario" and manually having a back and forth with your colleagues is ineffective

 ## Architecture Overview